 Not all time is money.

 When I sell a painting people ask how many hours I spent on it.
-Generally I don’t remember, I have a notion of the effort involved, but because I work on several paintings over the same period of time, it is difficult to tell.
+Generally, I don’t remember, I have a notion of the effort involved, but because I work on several paintings at the same time, it is difficult to tell.
 This week a friend asked, “how can you know if your artistic business is profitable?
 What’s your productivity ratio?”.

 “No idea!”, I thought.
 Should I count the time I spend walking in a park?
 Going to a Museum?
 Listening to music?
 Drawing?
 Reading?
 The conversations that nourish my inspiration?
 The visits to the art supplier to explore new materials?
 The exchange with my colleague artists over a glass of wine?
 Most of the time I spend doing art does not immediately translate into money.